Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 # SNES to NeoGeo MVS controller adapter
 A SNES to NeoGeo MVS controller adapter based on Arduino.
 To be used with a Supergun, not AES compatible.
 The code and pinout come from [this repository](https://github.com/robinhedwards/SNES-to-NeoGeo) from Robin Edwards, must works as it, but to be optimized.
-The adapter is not natively AES compatible (the AES DB15 male port is too deep to be used with standard DB15 female connectors).
+The adapter is not natively AES compatible - which includes NeoGeo and NeoGeo CD - the AES DB15 male port is indeed too deep to be used with standard DB15 female connectors.

 ## Schematic (to be validated)
 ![](/PCB/Schematic.png)